nordeck/matrix-neoboard-standalone/README.md

   - https://mas.matrix.local
   - https://synapse.matrix.local/_matrix/client/versions

+#### Link to matrix-neoboard-widget

+Project currently depends on the branch from the neoboard project: `nordeck/matrix-neoboard#nic/feat/temp_export`.
+This branch exports components and couple of other changes.

+Currently after checkout of this project you have to change the directory to `node_modules/@nordeck/matrix-neoboard-widget/` and run `yarn install` there.

+It is possible to link `matrix-neoboard-widget` to this standalone project with `yarn link` for the development.

+Sometimes `yarn` caches the `matrix-neoboard-widget` repository and not downloads a branch for the commit mentioned in yarn.lock, then `yarn cache clean` and `yarn install --force` should be executed.

+#### Running

 Then run `yarn dev` from the project root to start a development environment.
 When asked for a server name enter `matrix.local`.

+Currently, the user have to have a room with whiteboard in order to see a widget loaded.
+Otherwise, widget will be in loading state waiting for for such room to appear.

 ### Available Scripts